Education: Living it, Loving it, and Laughing about it.

 Presentations & Workshops

-Workshops can range from 50 minutes to 3 hours depending on your event needs.
+Some workshops can range from 50 minutes to 3 hours depending on your event needs.

 Based on the book, Managing the Madness, A Practical Guide for Middle Grades Classrooms, this is a perfect session for administrators and educators.
 Jack provides real-life examples and solutions that help with classroom disruptions and management issues.
 This funny, informative, and entertaining session is designed to explain just why students interrupt our classroom and cause havoc within the school.
 See how you can develop useable action plans for students, and come discover not-so-typical ideas to manage a classroom.